hrsh7th/nvim-cmp/README.md

 #### I can't get the specific source working.

-You should check `:CmpStatus` command's output.
-Probably, your specified source name is wrong.
+Check the output of command `:CmpStatus`.
+It is likely that you specify the source name incorrectly.

-NOTE: `nvim_lsp` will be sourced on InsertEnter event.
-It will show as `unknown source` but it isn't problem.
+NOTE: `nvim_lsp` will be sourced on `InsertEnter` event.
+It will show as `unknown source`, but this isn't a problem.

-#### What is the `pairs-wise plugin automatically supported`?
+#### What is the `pair-wise plugin automatically supported`?

-Some pairs-wise plugin set up the mapping automatically.
+Some pair-wise plugin set up the mapping automatically.
 For example, `vim-endwise` will map `<CR>` even if you don't do any mapping instructions for the plugin.

 But I think the user want to override `<CR>` mapping only when the mapping item is selected.